Instant Pot Whole Chicken Soup

 Step five

-Add the vegetables on top.
+Add the veggies on top.
 (B)

 Chicken in the pan insert on the left and the veggies added on the right